Genetic secrets of the rose revealed

 The genetic information will help breeders develop new varieties that last longer in the vase or are more resistant to plant pests.

-It also sheds light on the Rosacea family, which contains fruits such as apples, pears and strawberries, as well as ornamentals such as the rose.
+It also sheds light on the Rosaceae family, which contains fruits such as apples, pears and strawberries, as well as ornamentals such as the rose.

 "The rose and the strawberry are very close species," said Dr Bendahmane.